How To Read Your Contact Lens Prescription

 As you would have read from our other guides; at Coloured Contacts we only stock ranges of soft contact lenses.
 Unlike rigid contact lenses, soft contacts are known for their outstanding durability and comfort.
 Although we only stock this one type of lens, the style and duration of a lens may mean a differentiation in either material composition or water content.
 Luckily the contact lenses will always be soft and you can find the exact water content and material composition among the key features tab on any of our contact lenses.

 As well as tips, we also have a host of blogs that may help you with choosing the perfect lenses for Halloween.
-But if you do feel confident in reading contacts prescription, be sure to check the product features of our lenses and find a pair that will fit with your style.
+But if you do feel confident in reading contacts prescription, be sure to check the product features of our lenses and find a pair that will suit your style.

 See our range of FDA approved and CE marked prescription contact lenses here.